There are benefits to be had by teaching your dogs how to behave in the German language; for the owners and the dog.

-Someone simply trying to use another language to train their dog to become a more obedient and well-behaved pet will need a different set of commands than someone raising a guard or police dog.
+Someone simply trying to use a command in a different language to become a more obedient and well-behaved pet will need a different set of commands than someone raising a guard or police dog.

-This should be a piece of cake if you already speak some German, but it’s going to be assumed that if you’re here- you don’t.
+This should be a piece of cake if you already speak a few German words, but it’s going to be assumed that if you’re here- you don’t.

 You don’t need to train your pup in German to yield good results.
-However, not only is it a learning experience for those of us who don’t naturally speak German, but it is an excellent way to be more specific with your commands and have a clear, separate means of communication between you and the dog.
+However, not only is it a learning experience for those who don’t naturally speak German, but it is an excellent way to be more specific with your commands and have a clear, separate means of communication between you and your “best friend.”

-What are the 7 Essential Commands for Dogs?
+What are the 7 Essential Commands to Teach Your Dogs?